The Internet TV Dictionary and Business

 TV

-Internet Delivery System, Set-top Box, TV Internet Access
+TV-based Web Browsing, TV Internet Delivery System, Set-top Box, TV

 It's

-"ITV" will be used more often for Internet TV.
-Time
+abbreviation "ITV" will be used more often for Internet TV.
+Time will

 While delivering video over the Internet is not new, what's made a